MichaelHDesigns/Hodl-Cash/doc/psbt.md

   partial signatures, and if all inputs are finalized, converts the result to a fully signed transaction which can be broadcast with `sendrawtransaction`.
 - **`combinepsbt` (Combiner)** is a utility RPC that implements a Combiner.
-It can be used at any point in the workflow to merge information added to different versions of the same PSBT.
+It can be used at any point in the workflow to hodlcash information added to different versions of the same PSBT.
 In particular it is useful to combine the output of multiple Updaters or Signers.
 - **`joinpsbts`** (Creator) is a utility RPC that joins multiple PSBTs together,